Bus and Overland Travel To Cambodia

 Buses generally depart according to schedule.
 However, there are times when departure is delayed up to half an hour.

 Most buses are clean and comfortable.
 However, sometimes the driver and the bus steward pick up passengers along the way (though rarely) who carry with them items that may smell and leave some litters when they get off.
 There are also times when a passenger bus has been loaded with cargo (usually in the back seats) that smells bad.
 The way to avoid this particular problem is to choose a reputable bus line that does not allow cargoes to be loaded on their passenger buses.
-(Publisher's Note: We have personally observed the buses of Kumho Samco, Mekong Express and Giant Ibis to be generally free of this problem.)
+(Publisher's Note: We have personally observed the buses of Kumho Samco, Mekong Express and Giant Ibis to be generally free of this problem.
+However, still take note, or photo-document it, if you get to experience such inconvenience and send your story to firstname.lastname@example.org so that others can be warned.)

 All buses are airconditioned and comfortably cool.
 Sometimes, however, the driver forgets to adjust the air-con thermostat to a more appropriate temperature setting (especially when the bus is traveling in the evening) and turns the whole passenger compartment into something like a freezer.